 In my blog on suicide, I wrote about the successful man who came to see me because he was gay and could not come out.
 A man who was loved and revered, both by his family and his colleagues, so it was not as if he could rebel against negativity.
 Coming out would mean such hurt to his wife and children as well as his parents, that he could not do it.
 His family was deeply religious, and believed that homosexuality was against God’s will, his wife was a good woman who loved him dearly.
 His children looked up to him, he was his parents’ pride and joy.
 The impossibility of it all led to deep despair.
 Here we have a person who had to deny a deep longing in himself.
 Depression always has this component.

 Depression at heart, I believe, is the dampening down of early spontaneity, whether through cultural or familial factors, especially with regards to our liveliness, our power, our identity, and our natural drive for exploration.
 The loss of spontaneity of being and of power to affect our own lives, is a substantial loss.
 If the inherent human responses to threat are flight, fight, freeze and submission, depression has them all.
-Siblings and peers play a scandalously underestimated role.
+Siblings, peers and romantic partners play a scandalously underestimated role.
 They can prevent us from being ‘ourselves’ as much as parents can do.
 Siblings can block your natural path, even before you take your first steps out into this world.

 Peers can deny connection, or demand such a high a price of falsification, that it mocks your very being.

 Romantic partners can stifle your very being by insisting on a way of life and a ‘truth’ that is inherently against your natural inclination.

 The dampening down of spontaneity, whether through cultural or familial factors, are the precursors of the shutdown in spontaneity that marks depression.

 A compromised lifestyle, where you tend to settle for second and third best, cannot be soothed by denial.